ansman/kotshi/README.md

 ### Transient Values
 Properties marked with `@Transient` are not serialized.
 All transient properties must have a default value.

-Only properties declared in the constructor needs to be annotated since other properties are ignores.
+Only properties declared in the constructor need to be annotated since other properties are ignored.

 ### Custom Names
 By default, the property or enum entry name is used when reading and writing JSON.
 To change the name used you may use